 Transport Layer Security (TLS) requirement - PayPal and

 repo.magento.comboth require TLS 1.2 or later:

 Magento requires the following system tools for some of its operations:

 Mail Transfer Agent (MTA) or an SMTP server

-- Redis version 3.2 (compatible with 2.4+ ) for page caching and session storage
+- Redis version 5.0 is recommended and used in testing for page caching and session storage

 Magento Commerce only

 These master databases provide scalability advantages for different functional areas of the Magento application such as checkout, orders, and all remaining Magento2 application tables.

 - php_xdebug 2.5.x or later (development environments only; can have an adverse effect on performance)

 xdebug that can affect Magento installations or access to the storefront or Magento Admin after installation.
 For details, see Known issue with xdebug.